AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 **DRAFT: Code samples are indicative only, and may include syntax errors.
 Please excuse any grammer or spelling sillyness**

-# Using the same component in React & React-native
+# A single React component for both web and native

 Every line of code is a liability, but not every line creates value.
 This is especially interesting when it comes to building native & web apps that offer the same features.
 Theoretically, _all_ domain code can be shared between _all_ platforms.
 That is to say, all platforms have the concept of the "Login button", and a "button pressed" event.
 But different platforms render the button and handle its events differently.